Military AI is Changing Defense Strategy

 Intelligence, Surveillance, and Reconnaissance operations, or ISR operations, are critical for situational awareness and threat monitoring.
 Such operations need support to process information, which then helps determine military actions.

-ISR operations could carry out a mission on a predetermined path by dispatching an unmanned system.
-When ISR operations include AI, they can better assess threats.
+By dispatching an unmanned system, ISR operations could carry out a mission on a predetermined path.
+When ISR operations include military AI, they can better assess threats.
 This helps them to maintain situational awareness.

-Artificial intelligence can team up with drones to communicate threat information, identify risks, and monitor border areas for reaction teams.
-Because of this, AI makes for better security for military personnel in times of combat.
+Artificial intelligence can collaborate with drones to communicate threat information, identify risks, and monitor border areas for reaction teams.
+Because of this, AI improves military personnel’s security in combat.

 To assist soldiers and familiarize them with military operations and the many combat systems, it helps to integrate several disciplines.
 They can build computerized models, which include system engineering, computer science, and software engineering.
 Integrating these disciplines paves the way toward a military defense with tremendous preparation during times of warfare.